Aaron-Bopp/TIM/40_Evergreens/The actual path to being a good person isn't explored by Evangelicalism.md

 %% This is ironic as any Evangelical will tell you they believe man is inherently evil%%

-While the bible does talk about how to be a good person, ^[the ethics and success of it's teachings are up for debate] but they have largely abandoned this doctrine because [[Evangelicalism has commodified faith for profit]].
+While the bible does talk about how to be a good person --the ethics and success of it's teachings are up for debate-- they have largely abandoned this doctrine because [[Evangelicalism has commodified faith for profit]].

 [[Faith is an abstraction of cognitive dissonance]], which means that it is using [[faith]] to help deal with the fact that [[Knowledge of the world is painful]],